 *Note – these enable parameters must be defined for the TMS570_uDiag component.
 They should be #defined to either STD_ON or STD_OFF as directed for the specific application/integration project; in general they will be on when the corresponding peripheral is used and off when it is not used, but there are application-specific exceptions.
 Some of the enable parameters are also used by other components.
 In addition, there may be other similar enable parameters used by other components which are not currently used in the uDiag component.

+The combination of which enable parameters are enabled, will determine the critical register values for ESMIESR1 and the peripheral control registers for the respective peripherals; when changing these enables it will be necessary to also change the corresponding critical register checks in the uDiag configuration.
+When integrating TMS570_uDiag version 000.28 or later into a program that previously had version 000.27 or earlier, it will also be necessary to change the value for ESMIESR1 if DCAN2_PARITY_ENABLE is enabled, because version 000.28 corrected the ESM setting when CAN2 parity is enabled.

 Integration